Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bundoora has 134 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 19 different routes, collectively facilitating 11,862 weekly passenger trips.
-Transport accessibility is rated good with residents located an average of 285 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 85%, while train usage stands at 6%.
+Public transport analysis indicates 134 active transport stops operating within Bundoora, consisting of a mix of light rail and bus services.
+These stops are served by 19 individual routes, collectively facilitating 11,862 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 285 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 85%, with train use accounting for 6%.
 Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, a high 25.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,694 trips per day across all routes, equating to approximately 88 weekly trips per stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, which may reflect COVID-19 conditions, 25.3% of residents work from home.
+Service frequency averages 1,694 trips per day across all routes, equating to approximately 88 weekly trips per individual stop.
+The accompanying map illustrates the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport